Census of Ireland 1901/1911 and Census fragments and substitutes,1821-51

 The comprehensive range of biographies featured will also be of considerable use to students of English, Irish, foreign languages, geography, science, technology, the arts, music, religion and any area in which there were outstanding achievers.

-You can view an introduction to using the Dictionary of Irish Biography on Vimeo:
+You can view an introduction to using the Dictionary of Irish Biography on the Royal Irish Academy website or on Youtube: